Introduction

 Get started by:

-- 📝 Writing down three things you’re grateful for each morning
+- 📝 Her habit of writing down three things she’s grateful for every morning

-- 🌟 Reflecting on what went well at the end of your day
+- 🌟 Think about what went well at the end of your day

-📊 Studies show: Gratitude journaling can reduce stress levels by 23%.
+- 📊 Studies indicate Gratitude journaling reduces stress levels by 23%.

 5. Create Digital Boundaries